Godzilla (1954 film): Plot

 Ten frigates are dispatched to attempt to kill the monster using depth charges.
 The mission disappoints Yamane, who wants Godzilla to be studied.
-When Godzilla survives the attack, officials appeal to Yamane for ideas to kill the monster, but Yamane tells them that Godzilla is unkillable, has survived H-bomb testing, and must be studied.
+When Godzilla survives the attack, officials appeal to Yamane for ideas on how to kill the monster.
+Still, Yamane tells them that Godzilla is unkillable, having survived H-bomb testing, and that it must be studied.
 Yamane's daughter, Emiko, decides to break off her arranged engagement to Yamane's colleague, Daisuke Serizawa, because of her love for Hideto Ogata, a salvage ship captain.
 When a reporter arrives and asks to interview Serizawa, Emiko escorts the reporter to Serizawa's home.
-After Serizawa refuses to divulge his current work to the reporter, he agrees to give Emiko a demonstration of his recent project if she keeps it a secret.
+After Serizawa refuses to divulge his current work to the reporter, he gives Emiko a demonstration of his recent project on the condition that she must keep it a secret.
 The demonstration horrifies her, and she leaves without mentioning the engagement.
 Shortly after she returns home, Godzilla surfaces from Tokyo Bay and attacks Shinagawa.
 After attacking a passing train, Godzilla returns to the ocean.